bbdavidbb/warcfilter/README.md

 After cloning this repository, in this project repository run: npm install

-After the packages are done downloading run: either
+After the packages are done downloading run: either run the argument below to start the cli interface:

 ```
 npm start
 ```
-to start the cli interface or you can directly pass in arguments with
+or you can directly pass in arguments with

 ```
 node index.js {arguments}